yusufonderd/BasketLayout/README.md

 ```

 ## Usage
-Use like a card view
+Use and customize like a card view
 ```xml
  <com.yonder.basketlayout.BasketLayoutView
         android:id="@+id/basketView"